hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/05_qc_running_fastqc_interactively.md

 $ echo $PATH
 ```

-Now, let's create a directory to store our results:
+Now, let's create a directory to store the output of FastQC:

 ```bash
 $ mkdir ~/rnaseq/results/fastqc